edusa2023/arm_ws/src/arm3dof/README.md

         C: [-1.57, 0.5, -0.5]

 3. Tuning (PID & Limits)

     Safety Limits: Joint limits are restricted to ±1.57 rad (±90°) to comply with the "reasonable ranges" constraint.

+    Anti-Jitter Tuning: Initial tests showed vibration/oscillation at hold positions.
+I eliminated this by:

+        Zeroing I-Gain: Integral gain was causing steady-state hunting, so I set it to 0.0.

+        High Damping: I increased joint damping (values between 5.0 - 10.0) and friction.
+This acts as a mechanical damper, making the movement feel "heavy" and industrial.

+        Adjusted P-Gain: I lowered the Proportional gain to prevent aggressive overshooting.

+#####  Deliverables

+    Topic Graph: Please refer to topic_graph.png included in this folder.

+    Demo Video: Please refer to demo_video.mp4 included in this folder.

+    Safety Limits: Joint limits are restricted to ±1.57 rad (±90°) to comply with the "reasonable ranges" constraint.